ScottMGustafson/dudeutils/README.md

 ```

 ##### an individual fit's xml file
 This should be the standard dude xml output.
-If you have no idea whe this means, then you don't have dude and this entire repository is probably not for you